quantopirotroid/kernelcare-doc/docs/kernelcare_enterprise/README.md

 ## Deploying KernelCare

-To deploy kernelcare client software to use ePortal, following enviornment variables should be setup prior to RPM install:
+To deploy kernelcare client software to use ePortal, the following environment variables should be setup prior to RPM install:

 | |  | |
 |-|--|-|